What is Leverage in Crypto Trading? A Complete Guide

 While leverage amplifies profits, reckless trading can lead to rapid losses, making risk management essential.

-Understanding Interest and Fees in Leverage Trading
+Understanding Interest and Fees in Crypto Leverage Trading

 Leverage trading involves costs like funding fees and margin interest, which can impact profitability.

+Understanding funding and borrowing costs is critical if you plan to trade crypto with leverage over longer time frames.
 Funding fees are periodic payments between traders to maintain positions, often charged every 8 hours or daily.
 Margin interest is the cost of borrowing funds, typically around 0.1% per day.

 These fees can quickly add up.